 A cryptocurrency is a digital asset that can be used as a medium of exchange.

-If you happen to own some, your ownership record will be securely stored on a ledger, a computerized database that uses cryptography to secure transactions.
+If you own some, your ownership record will be securely stored on a ledger, a computerized database that uses cryptography to secure transactions.

-There are thousands of cryptocurrencies out there, for a full list, check CoinMarketCap.
+There are thousands of cryptocurrencies; for a full list, check CoinMarketCap.